-Under federal pension law, a plan generally will be considered to be in "endangered" status if, at the beginning of the plan year, the funded percentage of the plan is less than 80 percent or in "critical" status if the percentage is less than 65 percent (other factors may also apply).
+Under federal pension law, a plan generally is in "endangered" status if its funded percentage is less than 80 percent.
+A plan is in "critical" status if the funded percentage is less than 65 percent (other factors may also apply).
+A plan is in "critical and declining" status if it is in critical status and is projected to become insolvent (run out of money to pay benefits) within 15 years (or within 20 years if a special rule applies).
 If a pension plan enters endangered status, the trustees of the plan are required to adopt a funding improvement plan.
-Similarly, if a pension plan enters critical status, the trustees of the plan are required to adopt a rehabilitation plan.
-Rehabilitation and funding improvement plans establish steps and benchmarks for pension plans to improve their funding status over a specified period of time.
+Similarly, if a pension plan enters critical status or critical and declining status, the trustees of the plan are required to adopt a rehabilitation plan.
+Funding improvement and rehabilitation plans establish steps and benchmarks for pension plans to improve their funding status over a specified period of time.
+The plan sponsor of a plan in critical and declining status may apply for approval to amend the plan to reduce current and future payment obligations to participants and beneficiaries.

 The Plan was certified by its actuary to be in critical status in 2009.
 The Plan continued to be in critical status in subsequent years because the Plan had accumulated funding deficiencies in each subsequent year.
 In an effort to improve the Plan's funding situation, the Trustees adopted a rehabilitation plan on May 31, 2009.
 The rehabilitation period began on January 1, 2012, and is projected to last for 18 years.
-The rehabilitation plan provides two alternative schedules, the Preferred Schedule and the Default Schedule, that require changes in Plan benefits and contribution rates.
+The rehabilitation plan provides two alternative schedules, the Preferred Schedule and the Default Schedule, which require changes in Plan benefits and contribution rates.
 Employers that have not adopted either schedule must pay surcharges.